waterbycounty

 What is the water quality in Oregon County, Missouri?

 Oregon County, Missouri has a drinking-water quality grade of D with a score of 45.8/100, based on EPA SDWIS compliance data.
 The county has 1 health-based drinking water violation over the past 5 years.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Oregon County?